 In some instances, after turning the car off, your key may be stuck inside the ignition switch.
 If this occurs, make certain your car’s transmission is actually in park.
 Sometimes it is easy to forget this little step, especially if we had a long day or are just lost in thought.
 If you are in park, then try jiggling the steering wheel back and forth until it clicks into a locked position.
 If they key still does not come out after the “click”, it is likely you have a damaged locking mechanism and will need an automotive repair shop to check it out.
 US Key Service is a reputable Mesa emergency car locksmith, willing to provide quick, mobile services for your ignition switch issues.

 Because there are many small ignition switch issues that can arise from multiple daily uses, it is important to have a good locksmith in mind to call when something happens.
-Inevitably, at some point in its lifespan, either the keys, ignition switch, or door locks to a vehicle will fail, and you will need a Mesa car door lock repair to replace worn out car locks.
+Inevitably, at some point in its lifespan, either the keys, ignition switch, or door locks to a vehicle will fail, and you will need a Mesa car door lock repair to replace worn-out car locks.
 Keep US Key Service in mind as the #1 auto locksmith in the Phoenix and Mesa area.
-We offer mobile services, emergency services, and affordable pricing, and will gladly help diagnose and repair any of your ignition or car key fails.
+We offer mobile services, emergency services, and affordable pricing, and will gladly help diagnose and repair any of your ignition or car key failures.

 US Key Service